peterphan1101/Artificial_Intelligence_Projects/README.md

     pip install -r requirements.txt

     ```
+3. Create a .env File
-3. Create a .env file with your API keys/secrets.
-This project utilizes the following API keys for various functionality requirements.
-Content of .env should look like the below once API key values are replaced with valid values.
+   Create a .env file with your API keys and secrets.
+This project utilizes the following API keys for various functionalities.
+The content of the `.env` file should look like the   example below once API key values are replaced with valid values.

     ```
     OPENAI_API_KEY = "sk-proj-7**************"